braybuch/cet-yucky-utilities/README.md

 # cet-yucky-utilities

-A collection of stupid and hilarious java utility programs
+A collection of stupid and hilarious java utility programs.

 ## Description